 Each Agile project has a product owner which has P&L responsibility for the product.
 The Scrum master reports to the product owner.

 What is the scrum master's job?

 The scrum master is the mother hen i.e the facilitator of the Agile team.
-The Scrum Master manages the process and ensures information is distributed across the team in timely and efficient manner.
+The Scrum Master manages the process and ensures information is distributed across the team in a timely and efficient manner.